tjworks/tapdata-docs-en/docs/what-is-tapdata.md

 # What is TapData?

-TapData Live Data Platform (or TapData for short) is a modern and innovative data platform designed to solve many of the real time data use cases.
+TapData is a modern data platform designed to provide solution for all your data needs that require low latency, fresh data.

+## Where would you use TapData

+Some of the most common applications enabled by TapData

-You can use it as a **real time data pipeline** tool, as an alternative to Kafka based ETL pipelines, except without having to write any java code or maintaining Kafka.
+- **Setup real time data pipelines** between different databases, as an alternative to Kafka based ETL pipelines.

-You can use it as a **real time data warehouse**, when combined with a data warehouse storage, such as Clickhouse.

-You can use it as a **real time data hub**, with a MongoDB as data store, you may sync all your silo-ed data into a centralized data platform and serve multiple applications from one single location, in an unified way.
+- **Build real time data warehouse** to support real time analytics

+- **Build a centralized data service** by connecting and consolidating data from various operational systems, then serve multiple applications from a single location with a unified access method and control.

 ## How It Works